gengxingri/Python-for-Everybody-Specialization/README.md

 # Python_exercises
-These exercises are for the online course Pyhton for everybody specialization in Coursera.
+These assignments are for the online course Pyhton for everybody specialization in Coursera, inclusing five different courses Since I am a beginner of python-user, it will be helpful to keep the corresponding exercises.
-Specifically, exercises here are for the whole five courses.